 Learn more about the other animals and plants that also form these fossils.

-Lasius is a genus of boreal formicine ants.
+Lasius is a genus of formicine ants.
 The type species for this genus is the black garden ant, Lasius niger.
 Other major members, which live in drier heathland, are the cornfield ant, L. neoniger, and L. alienus

 Other species include the temporary social parasites of the L. mixtus group and the hyper-social parasite Lasius fuliginosus.